-- The District will continue to provide education and current events through in-classroom and special presentations with an increase of 10 presentations in 2019. - The District will increase the number of 7th-12th grade student presentations by 10, in 2019. - The District will increase the number of teachers visiting the Little Red School House & Little Red School House Too by 20 teachers in 2019 by increasing press and outreach about the program. - The District will provide at least 2 free adult educational seminars on the topic of the environment in 2019. - The Education Coordinator will mentor 10 High School Seniors that choose an environmentally friendly Senior Project in 2019. - The District will provide 22 Recycling Center Tours in 2019, which is an increase of 5 from the 17 given in 2018.
+- The District will continue to provide education through in-classroom presentations with an increase of 10 presentations in 2020. - The District will increase presentations made to 7th-12th grade students by 10 in 2020. - The District will increase the number of educators visiting the Little Red School House & Little Red School House Too by 10 teachers in 2020 by increasing press and outreach about the program. - The District will provide at least 2 free adult educational seminars on environmental topics and 10 adult presentations in the community in 2020. - The Education Coordinator will mentor 4 High School Seniors that choose an environmentally friendly Senior Project in 2020. - The District will provide 25 Recycling Center Tours and 15 Landfill Tours in 2020.

-KEY GOALS FOR 2019 CONT...
+KEY GOALS FOR 2020 CONT...